Acupuncture for Cats – A Gentle, Natural Feline Pain Relief Therapy

 Acupuncture for cats as part of a pain management program is nowadays widely accepted.
 Initially, most cat parents cannot imagine that their feline pet ever would lie down in a relaxed and calm way, when several fine acupuncture needles are inserted into its skin during a treatment session.

 Cats suffering from certain health conditions can benefit a lot from this traditional Chinese medicine, and it is worth giving it a try.

 It is easily integrated and combined with conventional school medicine and can help to avoid side effects that may occur sometimes through the use of allopathic drugs.

 The dosage of chemical pain relievers can be kept at a minimum or their usage can be stopped altogether, which is even more beneficial for the sensitive feline metabolism and the detoxifying inner organs.

-Acupuncture as a complementary treatment may be helpful in managing many health problems and conditions.
-It helps to control pain, often in cases where arthritis in the joints is an on-going issue, and to stimulate the body's self-healing processes.
+Acupuncture, as a complementary treatment, may help manage many health problems and conditions.
+It helps to control pain, often in cases where arthritis in the joints is an ongoing issue, and to stimulate the body’s self-healing processes.